En hand som håller i en beslutsklubba över dollartecken.

-VA SYD is an association of municipalities that is the authority responsible for water supply and wastewater operations and the owner of the public plants in the member municipalities of Burlöv, Eslöv, Lomma, Lund and Malmö.
+VA SYD is an association of municipalities that is the authority responsible for water supply and wastewater management and the owner of the public plants in the member municipalities of Burlöv, Eslöv, Lomma, Lund, Malmö and Svedala.
 This means that the municipalities have handed over responsibility for water, wastewater and wastewater treatment plants to us.

 Local influence through owner committees

-VA SYD’s association council is its highest political body.
-The association board is responsible for day-to-day operations, and the five owner committees, one for each member municipality, are responsible for maintaining local influence in the association’s activities.
-The programme management team meets them regularly to answer questions and to report on the status of current studies.
-Read more about VA SYD’s political organisation here.
+VA SYD’s highest political body is the association council.
+Responsible for day-to-day operations is the association board and the owner committees, one for each member municipality ensuring local influence in the association’s activities.
+The programme management team meets them regularly to answer questions and to report on the status of current activities.
+Read more about VA SYD’s political organisation here

 Regional cooperation groups

-As the new wastewater treatment system affects the whole region, good cooperation across municipal boundaries is required.
-Consequently, various working groups have been formed in which VA SYD, with civil servants from all member municipalities, meet regularly with the aim of recording views on the comprehensive solution.
-Dialogue allows us to reduce uncertainty and come closer to a solid agreement with each municipality.
+As the new wastewater treatment system affects the whole region, cooperation across municipal boundaries is required.
+Various working groups have been formed in which VA SYD and civil servants from all member municipalities, meet regularly aiming at preparation and coordination around the implementation of MAXIMA.

 Previous major decisions